 How you introduce yourself to a lawmaker or their staff will set the stage for an effective visit.
 Here are the basics:

-- Name, town, and years you’ve lived in district
+1. Provide name, town, and years you’ve lived in district

-- You are representing the American Institute for Medical and Biological Engineering as an elected Fellow of the Institute
+3. Offer that you are representing the American Institute for Medical and Biological Engineering as an elected Fellow of the Institute

-- What are you asking them to consider (for example, providing long-term, consistent funding for NIH, NSF, DARPA that keeps up with biomedical inflation)
+4. Include what are you asking them to consider (for example, providing long-term, consistent funding for NIH, NSF, DARPA that keeps up with biomedical inflation)

 Next, share your story and connect it to the local community through your affiliation to a college, university, or local business.
 Stay focused on the core goals of your conversation and avoid off-topic or hot button issues like the Affordable Care Act.
-Provide a show-and-tell object but avoid a slideshow presentation.
+Provide a show-and-tell object or graph(s) but avoid a slideshow presentation.
 Your meeting will last no longer than 30 minutes, so be concise.

 Last, but not least, volunteer to be a local resource.
 Legislators often set up advisory panels consisting of local experts to provide them with the “local view” on major policy issues.
 By volunteering to serve on these advisory groups, you will be in a central position to provide input.